phetsims/sun/doc/Checkbox.md

 * Adds implicit scaffolds for learners (e.g., helps them understand the purpose of the checkbox).
 * Uses sentence case with punctuation.

-#### Checked and Unchecked Responses
+#### accessibleContextResponses- Checked and Unchecked
-The surrounding changes that happen when toggling a checkbox are generally binary in nature and do not result in diverse model changes.
+The surrounding changes that happen when toggling a checkbox are most often binary in nature and generally do not result in diverse model changes.
 * *accessibleContextResponseChecked*: captures what happens when the checkbox is toggled to a checked state.
-Do not include "checked."
+Do not include the word, "checked."
 * *accessibleContextResponseUnchecked*: captures what happens when the checkbox is toggled to an unchecked state.
 * Uses sentence case with punctuation.

-*Note:* Watch out for edge cases where the toggling of a checkbox can prodice a model change.
-For example, the "Constant Size" checkbox in _Gravity Force Lab: Basics_) causes a model change when "Constant Size" in unchecked under certain conditions. _**Strategy:** Design two responses, then watch for cases where these responses are incorrect or do not catch the details needed for sensemaking._
+**Note:** Watch out for edge cases where the toggling of a checkbox can produce a model change.
+For example, the "Constant Size" checkbox in _Gravity Force Lab: Basics_ causes a model change under certain conditions when "Constant Size" in unchecked. _**Strategy:** Design two responses, then watch for cases where these responses are incorrect or do not catch the details needed for sensemaking._

 ### How a Checkbox is Communicated with Screen Reader Software
 Screen readers vary in how they read out information.
-Generally, the screen reader will announce the following information on keyboard focus and then upon interaction.
+Generally, the screen reader will announce the designed accessible name, state (built-in object response), and role on focus, and then new state and design context response upon toggling the state.

-On focus designed accessible name, built-in object response and role are all spoken:
+On focus:
 * [accessibleName] + "checked" + "checkbox"
 * [accessibleName] + "unchecked" + "checkbox"

-Upon toggling, built-in object response and designed context response (no repeat of name):
+Upon toggling:
 * "checked" + [accessibleContextResponseChecked]
 * "unchecked" + [accessibleContextResponseUnchecked].

-Additionally, since the *accessibleHelpText* is not focusable, it is accessed on-demand by the user when they read through the descriptions with cursor keys.
-The on-demand nature of access and delivery means as a designer you can focus on scaffolding and context needs.
-Brevity is still important, but less important than the brevity needs for the name and the context responses.
+Additionally, since the *accessibleHelpText* is not focusable, it is accessed on-demand by the user when they read through the descriptions with their cursor keys.
+The on-demand nature of access and delivery of help text means, as a designer, you can focus more on the scaffolding and context needs of the interaction rather than solely on brevity.
+Being brief and succinct is still important, but less important for help text than for the name and the context responses.

 ### Checkbox Design Examples
 #### Greenhouse Effect: